Peter Kamal tells us more about his choice to study in Toulouse, his experience of living abroad and his favourite activities in his free time.

 How did you learn about IELTS?
 Why did you choose this test and what was your experience with the test?

-Would you recommend the IELTS test for students who are aiming to study abroad?
+Would you recommend the IELTS test to students who are aiming to study abroad?

 What do you enjoy doing in your free time?

-Thank you Manas for the interview.
-We wish you every success in your studies in London!
+Thank you Peter for the interview.
+We wish you every success in your studies in Toulouse!
 We are looking forward to hearing more about your experience in the coming months.